timmckague/timandvictoria/src/pages/blog/2019-06-18-drive-through-the-balkans-montenegro.md

 ## \#1 Having our own set of wheels

 Driving from Dubrovnik to Kotor, it felt like we were sixteen...again!
-Nothing a set of wheels to feel young and free!
-All of a sudden, transit days became (an enjoyable) part of the adventure - we could take detours, stop at beautiful viewpoints, and sing our hearts out with the windows down. (_Psssst...thanks Tim for making me feel like a pop star despite all my off-key moments!_)
+Nothing like a set of wheels to feel young and free!
+All of a sudden, transit days became (an enjoyable) part of the adventure - we could take detours, stop at beautiful viewpoints, and sing our hearts out with the windows down. (_Psssst...thanks Tim for making me feel like a pop star despite my off-key moments!_)

 ![road tripping in Montenegro](/img/blog_balkan_montenegro-5x7-6569.jpg "road tripping in Montenegro")